BimberLab/nimble/README.md

 # nimble
 nimble is a fast, accurate, and configurable bulk RNA sequence aligner that executes lightweight alignments on arbitrary reference libraries.
 It uses pseudo-alignment to rapidly generate supplemental calls to complement a data pipeline's primary alignment.
-It does this with low overhead, making it possible to run supplemental alignments on any machine.
+It does this with low overhead, making it possible to run supplemental alignments on almost any machine.

 # Installation

-nimble's only dependency is Python 3.
+nimble requires Python 3 and [samtools](http://www.htslib.org/).
 It supports the following operating systems:

 - Windows
 - MacOS